letstrygo/letstry/README.md

 $ lt new
 ```

-> [!IMPORTANT]
-> If `require_export` is enabled in your configuration or if you have not set a custom `projects_path`, when the VSCode window is closed the sessions temporary directory will be deleted.
-This is the default behavior for letstry.
-Therefore, you should either export your project using `lt export <path>` or save it as a template using `lt save <template-name>` (these commands must be run from within the sessions directory.)

 Lets try sessions can be created from a directory path, a git repository URL, or a template name.

 ```sh